ZJAllenJiang/GradeBook/README.md

 Chenjun Wu

+## How to Run:
 The main() function to run the application is located in gui/LoginPage.java.
-One can run it from an IDE by selecting to run it as a Java Application One should not need any special libraries, just the built in Java libraries.
+One can run it from an IDE by selecting to run it as a Java Application.
+One should not need any special libraries, just the built in Java libraries.

 The login credentials are:
 Username: cpk
 Password: cpk

 The default courses in the database are:
 Java: course with data
 C++: course with data
 Python: empty course